Jcharis/python-oop/PyOOPs.md

 ##### What is an object and what is a class?
 + A class is a blueprint (like a questionaire that you have to fill with data or information
+* classes are just pieces of code that describe how to produce an object.
 + An instance is a copy of the class with actual values (your specific copy is an instance of the class; it contains actual information relevant to you)